Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-I think that your biking may be a culprit in terms of your tight hamstrings, but I also think that the yoga you do is a wonderful way to elongate muscles that become contracted during other forms of physical activity.
-Thus the two forms of exercise can coexist happily.
+I think that biking may be a culprit in terms of your tight hamstrings, but yoga is a wonderful way to elongate muscles that become contracted during other forms of physical activity.

-I don't know what stretches you are doing, but I have a favorite hamstring opener.
-What I like about this stretch is that it is very simple, and it focuses directly on the hamstrings, unlike such poses as Adho Mukha Svanasana (Downward-Facing Dog) or Paschimottanasana (Seated Forward Bend), which also involve the lower back.
+What I like about the stretch I’m about to explain is that it is very simple, and it focuses directly on the hamstrings, unlike such poses as Adho Mukha Svanasana (Downward-Facing Dog) or Paschimottanasana (Seated Forward Bend), which also involve the lower back.
 This hamstrings-only quality is useful because we can then see the actual degree of tightness in the legs, without being misled by what is sometimes actually a lower back issue.
-This stretch can be done daily and, as long as you are conscientious about not forcing, it does not require a warm-up to be practiced safely.
+This stretch can be done daily and, as long as you are conscientious about not forcing it, the stretch does not require a warm-up to be practiced safely.

-Have a strap or some kind of belt handy.
+Have a strap, belt, or even a sweatshirt or bath towel handy.
 Lie on your back with your knees drawn into your chest.
-Keep your right knee drawn in, and place your left foot flat on the floor so that the leg is bent, knee pointing up to the ceiling.
+Keep your right knee drawn in, and place your left foot flat on the floor so that your leg is bent, knee pointing up to the ceiling.
 Place the strap around the ball of your right foot, holding the two sides of the strap with each of your hands.
-Slowly, without forcing or straining, start to extend your right leg toward the ceiling.
-Don't worry if it doesn't go straight; just keep gently pressing into your heel and drawing the ends of the strap toward yourself.
-Give yourself enough length on the strap so that it remains taut but your shoulders remain comfortably on the floor, rather than hunching up toward your foot.
+Slowly, without forcing or straining, start to extend your right foot toward the ceiling.
+Don’t worry if your leg doesn’t straighten; just keep gently pressing into your heel and drawing the ends of the strap toward yourself.
+Give yourself enough length on the strap so that it remains taut but your shoulders remain comfortably on the floor rather than hunching up.
 Do this stretch every evening for a couple of minutes on each side.